noelwelsh/making-eyes/intro.markdown

 ## Next Steps

 We've build a complete service, showing the basic elements of using BlueEyes.
-The complete code for this example service is available [on Github](https://github.com/noelwelsh/calculator-service)
+The complete code for this example service is available [here](calculator-service)

 Of course there is a lot more to BlueEyes.
 The later chapters go into more depth on building services, as well as covering areas such as testing and persistence that we haven't touched on here.